On the Ehrhart Theory of Generalized Symmetric Edge Polytopes: Proof of Theorem

 Now, note that $M^*(K_{3,n+1}) - e$ is never graphic for $n \geq 3$ (see Proposition~\ref{prop:gamma}).
 However, by an appropriate choice of $e,e'$ from $M^*(K_{3,n+1})$, namely where $e$ and $e'$ are edges incident to the same degree-$3$ vertex of $K_{3,n+1}$, we see that the matroid $M^*(K_{3,n+1}) - \{e,e'\}$ may be represented by the matrix $[I_{2n} \mid B'_{n+1}]$ where $B'_n$ is the matrix $B_n$ with the second and third columns removed.
 This matrix also represents the graph $\Gamma(n+1)$ on the ground set $\{u_1,v_1,\dots,u_n,v_n,u_{n+1}\}$ with edges $u_iu_{i+1}$, $u_iv_i$, $v_iu_{i+1}$ for each $i=1,\dots,n$, as well as $u_1u_{n+1}$.
 See Figure~\ref{fig: gammas} for examples.

-\begin{rmk} We can obtain $\Gamma(n)$ as the graph representing $M^*(K_{3,n}) - \{e,e'\}$ in an alternate way.
-Although $K_{3,n}/e$ is not planar for any edge $e$ of $K_{3,n}$ as explained in the proof of Proposition~\ref{prop:gamma} (ii), we can get a planar graph $\tilde{G}$ by the contraction of an edge $e'$ of $K_{3,n}/e$ such that $e$ and $e'$ were incident to the same degree-$3$ vertex in $K_{3,n}$.
+Note that $\Gamma(n)$ is the same graph to which we alluded in the discussion preceding Theorem~\ref{thm: h star of gamma}.
+Indeed, although $K_{3,n}/e$ is not planar for any edge $e$ of $K_{3,n}$ as explained in the proof of Proposition~\ref{prop:gamma} (ii), we can get a planar graph $\tilde{G}$ by the contraction of an edge $e'$ of $K_{3,n}/e$ such that $e$ and $e'$ were incident to the same degree-$3$ vertex in $K_{3,n}$.
 By taking the dual graph of $\tilde{G}$ (in the sense of planar graphs), a planar graph $\Gamma(n)$ appears.
-See Figure~\ref{fig: dual construct} for an illustration of $K_{3,4}$ with a choice of $e$ and $e'$ labeled, as well as a planar representation of $K_{3,4}/\{e,e'\}$ with its dual, $\Gamma(4)$, overlaid. \end{rmk}
+See Figure~\ref{fig: dual construct} for an illustration of $K_{3,4}$ with a choice of $e$ and $e'$ labeled, as well as a planar representation of $K_{3,4}/\{e,e'\}$ with its dual, $\Gamma(4)$, overlaid.

 In what follows, we concentrate on the graph $\Gamma(n+1)$.
 Let $\etilde = u_1u_{n+1}$.
 To describe its spanning trees, it will be helpful to refer to a specific planar embedding of $\Gamma(n+1)$.
 We may view $\Gamma(n+1)$ as the $(2n+1)$-cycle $u_1v_1u_2v_2\dots u_{n+1}u_1$, together with the chords $u_iu_{i+1}$ for each $i = 1,\dots,n$.
 In particular, throughout the remainder of the article, we will use ``chord'' to refer to any of the $n$ edges of the form $u_iu_{i+1}$.